 Falafel originated in the Middle East and goes best with Levantine, Turkish, or Greek-style sauces and dips.
-Greek style dips aren’t technically Middle Eastern but I’ve had falafel with them so many times in Greece and the st of Europe and they pair so well I thought I’d include them here.
+Greek-style dips aren’t technically Middle Eastern but I’ve had falafel with them so many times in Greece and the rest of Europe and they pair so well I thought I’d include them here.

-I’d suggest four-five sauces for a 6-8 person platter, for smaller ones, three is enough, and try to get a mixture of textures.
+I’d suggest four to five sauces for a 6-8 person platter, for smaller ones, three is enough, and try to get a mixture of textures.

 You want some to be chunky enough for scooping onto pitas or pita chips, and some smooth and silky enough for just dipping your falafel or fries or veggies into.

-For the board on this page, I used hummus, garlic yogurt sauce, baba ganoush, ezme, and tahini sauce.
+For the board on this page, I used hummus, garlic yogurt sauce, baba ganoush without tahini, ezme, and tahini sauce.
 But you can use whichever selection you prefer.
 I do recommend you also think about the visual aspect of your board though and don’t go with all creamy pale sauces.
-Some other sauces which would be amazing are:
+Some other sauces that would be amazing are:

 Serve your dips and sauces in small containers (like little ramekins or pinch bowls) to avoid getting other ingredients soggy.
-If they’re shop bought, consider just removing the lid and serving them in their original container as it won’t be very noticeable with all the other ingredients on the platter.
+If they’re store-bought, consider just removing the lid and serving them in their original container as it won’t be very noticeable with all the other ingredients on the platter.